 This synopsis needfully cuts off before we find out what roles are played by other featured players: Allen Garfield, Lois Chiles, and Kuniko Miyake & Chishu Ryu, the stars of Ozu’s Tokyo Story (1950).
 It’s also not fair to explain how the major stars Jeanne Moreau and Max von Sydow figure into the story.
 A synopsis can’t express the film’s freewheeling tone, and the marvelous way the work of a dozen top musicians and bands is worked into the movie’s fabric.
 The movie certainly is a road picture.
 We feel as if we’re accompanying several fascinating people on a race from country to country, capital to capital, and across great expanses of remote wasteland.

 The show has a marvelous sense of improvisation, ‘being made up as it goes along.’
-The film company had neither the money or permission to film in China so Solveig Dommartin and one companion made the journey alone, and videotaped various scenes — which are seen when viewed by Eugene Fitzpatrick back in Paris, ‘video-phoned’ at great expense.
+Wenders had neither the money nor permission to film in China so Solveig Dommartin and one companion made the journey alone, and videotaped various scenes — which are seen when viewed by Eugene Fitzpatrick back in Paris, ‘video-phoned’ at great expense.

 The show is often quite funny, even when its jokes refer to technological ‘advances’ that have since been made obsolete.
 At one point Claire and Eugene recall seeing the Rolling Stone’s final concert in Tokyo … in 1994.
 But things become more serious in the third act when the pace slows to a crawl.
 UTEOTW morphs into a philosophical meditation on the very real way that personal electronics are changing who we are.
 A full reel is turned over to experimental images recorded from the human brain, that may hold great secrets.
 It’s as if the X-Ray vision of Dr. James Xavier were directed to turn inward, to look at the human soul.

-For those who remember the short version, watching UTEOTW unspool in twice as much detail will be a real thrill.
-Cinematographer Robby Müller’s dense, gorgeous images were dazzling on a screen as big as the Egyptian on Hollywood Boulevard.
+For those intrigued by the short version, watching UTEOTW unspool in twice as much detail will be a real thrill.
+Cinematographer Robby Müller’s dense, gorgeous images were dazzling on the big Egyptian screen on Hollywood Boulevard.
 For his limited theatrical screenings Wenders divided the show into three separate films called Die Trilogie.
 Each part 1.
 Teil, 2.
 Teil and 3.
 Teil was about a hundred minutes long, exhibited with two intermissions.
 The breaks gave us a chance to stretch our legs and share the excitement, as if Until the End of the World were a Super-Deluxe Roadshow presentation.
 By the finale, with U2’s anthem playing, the walk-out felt like a communal ritual.
 I was able to bring along most of my family to a second screening, which became a formative experience, like taking them to the 70mm Spartacus when they were small kids and seeing the wonder in their eyes.
 My generation was lucky — movie-going was much different back then, special.

 Magnificent Ambersons?
 Major Dundee?
 That’s not going to happen to my movie.